TheOnlineHero/PDF-Version/readme.txt

 == Description ==

-Creates a link to a page that actually displays it as a PDF.
+Creates a link to a page/post that actually displays it as a PDF.

-To use [pdf-version url="http://www.google.com.au" name="Google"]
+To use, add this shortcode to your page/post [pdf-version url="http://www.google.com.au" name="Google"]

 Swap the "http://www.google.com.au" for your url and then "Google" for the name of your link.